Nuvalence/kinesis-quality-toolkit/README.md

 ## Roadmap

-### Publishing
-We're working on setting up processes for publishing our artifacts to Maven Central.

 ### Supported Destinations
 Currently only Kinesis Streams are supported as inputs and outputs, with the other integrations to come.
 Following the project structure decribed above, our highest priorities are creating projects: